- This event has passed.

 - How test format and length (number of items) can affect the reliability and validity of data

 - What the future holds for assessment—and what this means for your district

-There will be time for questions after the presentation.
-All K12 administrators and educators interested in learning ways to give meaning to test scores are invited to take part in this session.
-Lead teachers as well as building and district administrators responsible for analyzing data and assessments will benefit from attending this live, interactive event.
+All K12 administrators and educators interested in learning ways to give meaning to test scores should watch to this session.
+Lead teachers as well as building and district administrators responsible for analyzing data and assessments will also benefit from watching this recorded edWebinar.

 About the Presenters

 Dr. Dianne Henderson is Vice President of Psychometrics, Research, and Learning Science at Renaissance.
 She has extensive experience creating innovative solutions for educational assessment and measurement, including formative, interim, and summative assessments.
 Dr. Henderson earned her PhD in educational psychology from the University of Alberta, Edmonton, AB, Canada.

 Gene Kerns, Ed.D., is Vice President and Chief Academic Officer at Renaissance and a nationally acclaimed speaker on learning progressions, K12 assessments, and educational standards.
 He is a third-generation educator with teaching experience from elementary through the university level, as well as K12 administrative experience.
 He is co-author of the new book Unlocking Student Talent: The New Science of Developing Expertise (Teachers College Press, 2017).